NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`drude-susceptibility`**

 Specifies a single dispersive susceptibility of Drude form.
-See [material dispersion](Materials.md#material-dispersion), with the parameters (in addition to σ):
+See [Material Dispersion](Materials.md#material-dispersion), with the parameters (in addition to σ):

 **`frequency` [`number`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;